threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

   * `SRU` refers to SSD storage
   * `MRU` refers to RAM (memory)
   * `CRU` refers to virtual cores (vcores)
-* To quicken the process of finding proper 3Nodes, you can narrow down the search by adding filters:
+* To quicken the process of finding a proper 3Node, you can narrow down the search by adding filters:
   * At the top left of the screen, in the `Filters` box, select the parameter(s) you want.
-  * For each parameter, a new field will appear where you can enter a minimum number requirement for the 3Nodes.
+  * For each parameter, a new field will appear where you can enter a minimum number requirement for the 3Node.
     * `Free SRU (GB)`: 50
     * `Free MRU (GB)`: 2
     * `Total CRU (Cores)`: 1
     * `Free Public IP`: 2
       * Note: if you want a public IPv4 address, it is recommended to set the parameter `FREE PUBLIC IP` to at least 2 to avoid false positives.
 This ensures that the shown 3Nodes have viable IP addresses.

-Once you've found two proper nodes, take node of their node IDs.
-You will need to use those IDs when creating the Terraform files.
+Once you've found a proper node, take node of its node ID.
+You will need to use this ID when creating the Terraform files.

 ***